vloup/scarab/trunk/www/repository/README.txt

 These libraries are critical to the basic Scarab functionality and are required additionally to official Maven respositories.

+Please install the versions you get from this directory (www/repository) into your local maven repository first.

 * fulcrum*.jar

   Singleton Services framework.
 Part of the Jakarta Turbine Project.